Whats in this section?

 - Things that you want to achieve in your day-to-day life.

-It also considers other important issues, such as whether you are able or willing to carry on caring, whether you work or want to work, and whether you want to study or do more socially.
+It also considers other vital issues, such as whether you are able or willing to carry on caring, whether you work or want to work, and if you wish to study or do more socially.